spiffe/spiffe.io/content/spire/try/oidc-federation-aws.md

 ## DNS Cleanup

-You can remove the A record that you configured for the SPIRE OIDC Discovery Provider document location.
+Remove the A record that you configured for the SPIRE OIDC Discovery Provider document location.